 - (1) P147,706,848 was offset and eliminated against the liability to MRTHII, representing outstanding cash advances received from MRTHII, presented under due to other related parties in the statement of financial position; - (2) P1,567,446,876 was applied against liability from sale of future share distributions shown as a reduction of investment in MRTHII.
 Pursuant to the Sale of future share distributions agreement entered by the Company and other participating shareholders of MRTHI and MRTHII as described in (a) above, the Company recognized P1,567,446,876 liability from the sale of the future share distribution from the MRTC project as a reduction of investment in MRTHI and MRTHII.
-The total carrying amount of investment in MRTHI and MRTHII and MRTHII.
-The total carrying amount of investment in MRTHI and MRTHII and MRTHII and MRTHII and MRTHII and MRTHII.
-The total carrying amount of investment in MRTHI and MRTHI and MRTHII. - (3) The remaining amount of P891,036,773 will be settled in cash and presented as dividend receivable under due from related parties (Note 16).
+The total carrying amount of investment in MRTHI and MRTHII after the dividend transaction amounted to P3,058,238,916 as at December 31, 2024 and 2023: - (3) The remaining amount of P891,036,773 will be settled in cash and presented as dividend receivable under due from related parties (Note 16).
 The amount is not expected to be collected within 12 months from the end of the reporting period, thus presented as part of non-current asset in statement of financial position.